Religion Unplugged

 Life in the Southern Highlands is, for the most part, squeezed into the water-cut folds in these granite and basalt mountains, which are among the most ancient in the world.
 Building roads on the sides or the ridges of these mountains is almost impossible, which is why the Blue Ridge Parkway (parts of it wrecked by Helene and closed indefinitely) is so spectacular.

-I would say there’s at least seven, eight or nine on that highway or are visible from it, in a mere 18 miles.
-Two of those Baptist churches are on the same corner, separated by a two-late road and, one must assume, doctrinal nuances.
+I would say there are at least seven, eight or nine on that highway or visible from it, in a mere 18 miles.
+Two of those Baptist churches are on the same corner, separated by a two-lane road and, one must assume, doctrinal nuances.

 Basically, you will find one or two Baptist congregations (in a variety of Baptist “traditions”) wherever the road crosses a creek or comes really close to one.
 Eventually you reach the Cane River and Burnsville.